airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 If your files are in a folder, include the folder in your glob pattern, like `my_folder/my_prefix_*.csv`.

+#### Copy Raw Files Configuration

+Copy raw files without parsing their contents.
+Bits are copied into the destination exactly as they appeared in the source.
+Recommended for use with unstructured text data, non-text and compressed files.

+Format options will not be taken into account, files storage in supported file-based destination without parsing underlying data.

 ## Supported sync modes

 The SFTP Bulk source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts/#connection-sync-modes):